 If you need money quickly, you may wonder whether it’s better to sell your car or keep it.
 In this article, you will learn how to sell your car for parts and how to afford a new vehicle.

 Why Sell a Car For Parts?

 The individual parts of a car can still be utilized to repair other cars, so you can still make some money from a vehicle that no longer runs.
-When a car is totaled or extremely old, it may not be worth it to fix all the issues at the mechanic.
-By selling the remaining parts that are in good shape, you can get some money to purchase your next car.
+When a car is totaled or extremely old, you may stress about trying to pay for car repairs with no money.
+But by selling the remaining parts that are in good shape, you can get some money to purchase your next car.